Universal Backdoor Attacks: Conclusion

 \section{Conclusion}

 We introduce Universal Backdoors, a data poisoning backdoor that targets every class.
 We establish that our backdoor requires significantly fewer poison samples than independently attacking each class and can effectively attack web-scale datasets.
 We also demonstrate how compromised samples in uncritical classes can be used to reinforce poisoning attacks against other more sensitive classes.
 Our work exemplifies the need for practitioners who train models on untrusted data sources to protect the whole dataset, not individual classes, from data poisoning.
-Finally, we show that existing defenses do not defend against Universal Backdoors, indicating the need for new defenses designed to remove backdoors that target many classes.
+Finally, we show that existing defenses are ineffective at defending against Universal Backdoors, indicating the need for new defenses designed to remove backdoors that target many classes.